manonthemon/weather-dahboard/README.md

 - The temperature
 - The humidity

-4. When a user click on a city in the search history they are again presented with current and future conditions for that city
+4. When a user click on a city in the search history they are again presented with current and future conditions for that city.

+5. In addition, I coded in a "Clear All" button, which allows the user to clear his previous search results.

 The following screenshot presents the desired look of the deployed webapp: